guusj/books/Warbreaker_BrandonSanderson.md

 Siri froze.
 How could he tell . . .
 And then she saw it.
 She had to look very closely, but the yellow floor around the surgeon looked a tad too bright.
 She felt herself pale, though the nervousness had already made her hair as white as it went.
 _The doctor is an Awakener_, she thought. _There is an Awakener here, in this room.
 And he touched me._
 She cringed, skin writhing.
 It was wrong to take the Breath from another person.
-It was the ultimate in arrogance, the complete opposite of Idris philosophy.
+It was the ultimate in arrogance, the complete opposite of Idrian philosophy.
 Others in Hallandren simply wore bright colors to draw attention to themselves, but Awakeners . . . they stole the life from human beings, and used _that_ to make themselves stand out.
 The perverted use of Breath was one of the main reasons that the Royal line had moved to the highlands in the first place.
 Modern-day Hallandren existed on the basis of extorting the Breath of its people.
 Siri felt more naked now than she had when actually unclothed.
 What could this Awakener tell about her, because of his unnatural life force?
 Was he tempted to steal Siri’s BioChroma?
 She tried to breathe as shallowly as possible, just in case.
 Eventually, Bluefingers and the terrible doctor left the room.
 The women approached to undo her robe once again, some bearing undergarments.
 _He will be worse_, she realized. _The king.
 He’s not just an Awakener, he’s Returned.
 He needs to suck the Breath from people in order to survive._